EmeraldSlash/SessionLocker/README.md

 # SessionLocker

 This is a reusable library for using DataStore session locking in Roblox.
 The system design been used in production code, but this particular library is currently untested as I have only just just extracted it out into a reusable library for use in an upcoming project.
-I will update this repository when it is functioning.

 At the moment, this library provides:
 - DataStore session locking, including session reuse capabilities